lnsongxf/public-expenditure/README.md

 ## How to use the notebook

-The notebook is `stimulus.ipynb`, available in this repository.
-Through [binder](https://mybinder.org), the notebook allows users to modify data sources, parameters values, functional forms, and recompute optimal stimulus pending over the business cycle.
+The notebook is `public-expenditure.ipynb`, available in this repository.
+Through [Binder](https://mybinder.org), the notebook allows users to modify data sources, parameters values, functional forms, and recompute optimal stimulus pending over the business cycle.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pascalmichaillat/public-expenditure/HEAD)